CivicActions/guidebook/about-this-guidebook/git-workflow.md

 ### Step-by-step instructions for reviewing, approving, and merging PRs:

 1. Navigate to the open pull request.
-You can get there by clicking on the PR link if you have it, or by clicking on the Pull Requests tab at the top of the Handbook repo page.
+You can get there by clicking on the PR link if you have it, or by clicking on the Pull Requests tab at the top of the Guidebook repo page.

 ![PR workflow screenshot 1](../assets/images/01-PR-pull-requests-tab.png)